 And so, if your hands are letting go, take a firm hold; if you feel weak in your knees stand firm; and march on without wavering.
 Then a cripple will not be turned away but be made well.
 Hebrews 12:3-13

-The following Word of God elaborates on the previous and shows how the coarse of our life impacts us and those who are crippled.
+The following Word of God elaborates on “Then a cripple will not be turned away but be made well” and shows how the coarse of our life impacts us and brothers and sisters in the Lord who are crippled in a sinful lifestyle .

 Try hard to live in peace with everybody and to be holy.
 Without holiness nobody will see the Lord.
 See to it that no one loses God’s love/grace, that no root with bitter fruit grows up to trouble you and so defiles all of you, that nobody lives in sexual sin or is unholy like Esau, who for one meal sold his rights as the firstborn.
 You know that later, when he wanted to get the blessing, he was rejected.
 He had no chance to change his mind although he begged for it with tears.
 Hebrews 12:14-17